MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 This allows us to process queries such as "paper titled An Overview of Microsoft Academic Service (MAS) and Applications" or "paper with doi 10.1145/2740908.2742839"

 We also need to return the corresponding KES query expression once the attribute is matched.
-The `<attrref uri="libraryPapers#Title.Name" name="q"/>` element will store the matched paper title in a variable called "q".
+The `<attrref uri="libraryPapers#Title.Text" name="q"/>` element will store the matched paper title in a variable called "q".
 We can then craft our return query by using the following:

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_create_return_query":::